 The trucks are supply trucks and may not carry any squads.

 Japanese Mortar: Suppressive Fire (Range 8, Firepower 3), Normal Fire (Range 8, Firepower 1).

 Ha-Go tank stats: light vehicle, armor 2, move 5, AI 4-4, AI 4-3 (rear firing MG), AV 5-5, no Fire & Move allowed, may fire at infantry twice using rear MG in a single activation, concussive +3 range +1 fpr, overrun.

 Jungle (represented by woods hexes): plays like regular woods in all regards.

 Dense jungle (represented by jungle terrain):

-Advanced optional rule: Tree bursts: when a squad inside a dense jungle hex is attacked by an, it loses 2 cover.
+Advanced optional rule: Tree bursts: when a squad inside a dense jungle hex is attacked by an area attack, it loses 2 cover.